-If you completed your undergraduate degree at UMGC with a major in cybersecurity technology, a vertical pathway between UMGC's undergraduate and graduate programs in that field allows you to earn 6 credits toward the Master of Science in Digital Forensics and Cyber Investigation and/or the certificate in Digital Forensics and Cyber Investigation.
+If you completed your undergraduate degree at UMGC with a major in cybersecurity technology, an accelerated pathway between UMGC's undergraduate and graduate programs in that field allows you to earn 6 credits toward the Master of Science in Digital Forensics and Cyber Investigation and/or the certificate in Digital Forensics and Cyber Investigation.
 Details are on p.
-22.
+21.